 Spain – $650 – $1,500

 This does not include the cost of medications.
-If you want to plan for IUI in India, Thailand, Malaysia, or Mexico, write to us using the form on the right.
+If you want to plan for IUI in India, Thailand, Malaysia, Europe or Mexico, write to us using the form on this page.